dawsontoth/Appcelerator-Titanium-Redux/README.md

 - Chain attributes for more complicated rules -- [Ti.Platform.osname="iphone"||Ti.Platform.osname="ipad"] Window { backgroundColor: '#bef'}.
 - Specify multiple class names on your objects -- className: 'big_text red_text'.
 - Add comments to your RJSS using /\* and \*/.
 Note that // comments are not supported.
+- Variables must start with a $, and end with a ;.
+They must be valid JavaScript variable names.

 RJSS COMPILATION